 A backlink strategy is basically a strategy to increase the authority of your domain along with the authority of important pages on your site.
 So, your current domain authority gives you an understanding of your starting point.
+If your site has a lower domain authority than your competitors, you may need more high-quality backlinks to bridge the gap and improve your ranking.
 If you have a brand new website, then you are starting from ground zero and will need a solid backlinking strategy to begin building authority.
 If you have a fairly high domain authority already, it will take less backlinks per page or keyword to rank for more difficult terms.

 Assuming you want to rank for the typical terms for your service or industry, you will need to see how strong your competitors are.
 Every industry has a different level of SEO competition.
 If you’re lucky, not many others in your industry have implemented SEO strategies yet, making it easier to compete against them.
 But this usually isn’t the case.
 SEO has been around for long enough that many websites have SEO strategies.
 So looking at how many backlinks your competition has will give you a good idea of how many you should aim for.